Closer to the Flame (Dave Edmunds album)

 Closer to the Flame is a 1989 album by Welsh rock musician Dave Edmunds.
-The album was Edmunds' first studio album in five years, and his only release for Capitol Records.
+The album was Edmunds's first studio album in five years and his only release on Capitol Records.

-The album reached #146 in the United States, and the single "King of Love" hit #68 in the UK; this was the last chart appearance in America to date.
-However, in the UK Edmunds had a top 40 album best of in 2008.
+The album reached #146 on the Billboard 200 chart in the United States, and the single "King of Love" hit #68 in the UK Singles chart.
+This was Edmunds' last chart appearance in America to date.
+However, in the UK, Edmunds had a top 40 album best in 2008.

-"King of Love" features guest appearances by two of the Stray Cats: Brian Setzer contributes background vocals, and Lee Rocker plays upright bass.
+The track "King of Love" features guest appearances by two members of the Stray Cats: Brian Setzer contributed background vocals, and Lee Rocker played upright bass.

-The album's final track, "Stay With Me Tonight", had previously appeared on the soundtrack to the 1987 Michael J. Fox movie Light of Day.

-It was recorded at Capitol Studios, Hollywood, California, and Ardent Studios Memphis, Tennessee.
+It was recorded at Capitol Studios in Hollywood, California, and Ardent Studios in Memphis, Tennessee.

 Reviews

-Although not considered to be one of Edmunds’ best albums, it has been generally well received by critics.
+Although it was not considered to be one of Edmunds’ best albums, it was generally well received by critics.
 Entertainment Weekly’s Greg Sandow enthused, "I’m trying to think of someone who wouldn’t love this album.
 Manuel Noriega?
 Right from the start, the music goes down like good whiskey, with a big, deep sound that warms the pit of your gut.”
 The Washington Post wrote that the "vocals never make the emotional connection that Presley and Lewis once made (and that Costello and Parker still make).
 As a result, Closer to the Flame is a fine example of pop craftsmanship rather than a cathartic experience."